• MPC language

 Compile-time leak prevention

 That thing where you accidentally log sensitive data?
 The build fails instead.
-Catches it before standup, not after the incident report.
+Catches it before standup, not after incident reports or breach notifications.

 How does this actually work?